 Company Tax Returns are documents that must be filed online with the HM Resource and Customs.
-A company tax return form entails information about the amount which a company has to pay in relation to the declared business returns, and a clear illustration of all calculations that led to the final figures.
-This has to be filed every year as soon as a business year is about to end whether by yourself, an accountant or a professional agency that deals with tax issues.
-However, due to the statistical requirement, it is best if you let a professional take care of it on your behalf.
+A Company Tax Return form entails information about the amount which a company has to pay in relation to the declared business Returns, and a clear illustration of all the calculations that led to the final figures.
+This has to be filed every year as soon as a business year is about to end, whether by yourself, an accountant, or a professional agency that deals with tax issues.
+However, due to the statistical requirement, it is best if you let a professional do it on your behalf.

-Most of the time, due to circumstances beyond a business owner’s control, there may need to change a company’s yearend or accounting date.
-Doing this will make the company’s year to run beyond 12 months or less than that and it also means your deadline for filing accounts will change.
+Sometimes – due to circumstances beyond a business owner’s control – there may be a need to change a company’s year-end or accounting date.
+Doing this will make the company’s year run beyond 12 months (or less than that), and it also means your deadline for filing accounts will change.
 Meanwhile, you can only do this for a current financial year or the one before it.
-Since it is a way to postponing filing accounts, you cannot do it when your accounts are due.
-The application can be done through the Companies House service.
+No change can be made to a period if accounts are overdue.
+The application can be done through the Companies House Service.

 The penalties are presented below according to Companies House Services:

-• If your tax return a month’s late, private company attracts £150 while public attracts £750
+• If your Tax Return is a month’s late, a private company attracts £150 while a public company attracts £750

-• If you miss the deadline and couldn’t pay until three months, a private company pays £375 while the public pays £1,500
+• If you miss the deadline and couldn’t pay until three months, a private company pays £375 while a public pays £1,500

-• If you miss more than three months (not more than 6 months), a private company is charged £750 while the public company is charged £3,000
+• If you miss more than three months, a private company is charged £750 while a public company is charged £3,000

 • If you miss more than 6 months, a private company will pay £1,500 while a public will pay £7,500